 9. Click-Through Rate (CTR)

 Click-through rate (CTR) is the percentage of users who click on your website link in organic search results compared to the number of people who see it.
-It’s a KPI SEO specialists use to determine how effective your search result listing is at generating website traffic.
+It’s an SEO KPI we use to determine how effective your search result listing is at generating website traffic.

-A low CTR may suggest a need to improve search visibility or adjust your page title, meta description, and structured data to better inform readers about the content of the link.
+A low CTR may mean that you need to improve search visibility or adjust your page title, meta description, and structured data so readers have a better idea of what is on the page.

 You can expect your CTR to be low unless you rank on the first page of search results, as only 0.63% of users navigate to the second page of results.
 Monitor your site’s impressions, clicks, and CTR using Search Console reports in Google Analytics.